Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 To get around this, we need to prevent two threads accessing the same piece of data at the same time.

-There is a general software abstraction concept called a "mutex" that makes access to the data MUTually EXclusive.
+There is a general software abstraction concept called a "mutex" that makes access to data MUTually EXclusive.

 Rust provides it's mutex through `std::sync::Mutex`.